-Shekou International School affirms its position that an orderly and safe place for learning will be provided for all enrolled students and has developed policies to address student discipline.
-The purpose of all such policies is the progression of an educational program that fosters a fair, secure, and stable environment for learning.
+Shekou International School affirms its position that a safe place for learning will be provided for all enrolled students and has developed policies to address student discipline.
+The purpose of all such policies is the progression of an educational program that fosters a fair and stable environment for learning.
+Be Safe, Be Respectful and Be Responsible is our guide for all expected behaviour across the school.
+Please see Appendix 4 for specific expectations across different areas of the school.